 The counselor is not a school based therapist.
 The counselor works with all children and is concerned with their developmental needs.
 The counselor helps to identify students with exceptional needs and seeks, with parent approval, to initiate referral.

-It is the responsibility of the Resource Coordinator to formally respond to the needs of individual students who are identified with a specific diagnoses or who have specific learning issues that are a concern to the parents, administrators, teachers, or the students themselves.
+It is the responsibility of the Learning Coordinator to formally respond to the needs of individual students who are identified with a specific diagnoses or who have specific learning issues that are a concern to the parents, administrators, teachers, or the students themselves.

 The primary goal of the literacy specialist is to improve reading achievement in grades K – 2.
 This involves working cooperatively and collaboratively with other professionals to build and implement reading programs designed to meet the literacy needs of a diverse population of learners.